-- 57 All authors contributed to devising the workshop structure.
-RC provided the funding to sustain the activities and together with - 58 EE and VP granted the synergy with the EDURISK project.
-Workshops were held by FB, DM, EE, RC, RN, VP.
-Analysis of - 59 the collected stories was carried out by MT, FB, EE, DM and results were discussed by all co-authors.
-MT prepared the - 60 manuscript with contributions from all co-authors.
+Author contributions.
+All authors contributed to devising the workshop structure.
+RC provided the funding to sustain the activities and, together with EE and VP, granted the synergy to develop the EDURISK project.
+Workshops were held by FB, DM, EE, RC, RN, and VP.
+Analysis of the collected stories was carried out by MT,

+FB, EE, and DM, and the results were discussed by all co-authors.
+MT prepared the paper, with contributions from all co-authors.